The Art of Living Lost: Secrets Behind the Fall of Wonder Woman

 Frustrated, we left the beach and drove home.

-To this day, forever manifested, when I even think about parking my car, I look up to see a silver Honda Civic.
+To this day, it remains forever manifested: whenever I think about parking my car, I look up to see a silver Honda Civic.
 Which leads me to the point of this BLOG; I believe thoughts become things.
 The lists I’ve made, declarations I’ve written, and mantras I’ve subconsciously repeated to myself have come true.
 Good and bad.

 The good I’ll take — the bad?
 Those I’d like to kick to the curb.

-I bet you have a few hard stuck mental mantra’s you’d like to erase from your random access memory?
-Stop now — what’s the first thing that comes to mind?
-Please take a deep breath and let it go.
+I bet you have a few hard-stuck mental mantras you’d like to erase from your random access memory?
+Stop now, what’s the first thing that comes to mind?
+Please take a deep breath and release it.
 Or embrace it.
 You decide.

 Until next week,